The Foul That Costs More Than Two Points

 What I saw

-By the time we were deep into team fouls, the back end of quarters became a free throw parade.
-We couldn’t get into any consistent flow.
-The fast break opportunities we’d built our game plan around simply didn’t exist — you can’t run in transition from a free throw.
+By the time we were deep into team fouls, the back end of every quarter was a free throw parade.
+The fast break opportunities we’d built our whole game plan around simply didn’t exist.

 The tempo wasn’t theirs.
 It wasn’t ours.
 It belonged to the referee.